 During the summer, the Gaylord Texan becomes a staycation playground, with families driving in from hundreds of miles for a night or two of SummerFest, a schedule of free programs, waterpark fun, and special events that comes to a close Labor Day weekend.
 (Dallas area schools are back in session by mid-August, however, so that early August week known as “Guilty Week” is mobbed with local families who are guilty they never planned a real summer vacation — call ahead to be sure you’re not booking that week.)

 With a parade of eight nieces, nephews and grandchildren, my extended family wandered from a live country music concert in the atrium to the Gaylord Texan’s outdoor waterpark, Paradise Springs.
-Located a five-minute walk or quick shuttle ride from the main building (with its own beautiful outdoor pool), the waterpark has enough space to provide hours of water play.
-The 2016 addition of three big waterslides, a splash area and extra seating should help alleviate the crowding which spills out to the well kept lawn, otherwise used for some T-ball and rolling around.
+Located a five-minute walk or quick shuttle ride from the main building (with its own beautiful outdoor pool), the waterpark provides hours of water play with several big waterslides, a splash area and extra seating.
 Under cover there are lockers, a small fast food stand serving the usual pool fare, plus Hibiscus Margaritas, and a games arcade.

 As tough as it was to find a free lounge chair, in fact the waterpark is only open to hotel guests, ensuring a clubby feel.
 A flock of lifeguards attends the 600-foot-long winding lazy river, a few other kid-sized waterslides in a family lagoon, some sprinkler areas including a baby zone off-limits to big toddlers, and a small “zip line” dangling over one pool.